cabforum/servercert/docs/BR.md

   1. Successful and unsuccessful login attempts to routers and firewalls; and
   2. Logging of all administrative actions performed on routers and firewalls, including configuration changes, firmware updates, and access control modifications; and
   3. Logging of all changes made to firewall rules, including additions, modifications, and deletions; and
-  4. Logging of all system events and errors", including hardware failures, software crashes, and system restarts.
+  4. Logging of all system events and errors, including hardware failures, software crashes, and system restarts.

 ### 5.4.2 Frequency of processing audit log